AJ-Holzer/CHATLEX/README.md

 >
 > **ZEPHRA is intended for lawful use only.
 The developers do not condone illegal activity.**

+> ## ❗Legal Disclaimer
+>
+> This project is provided for **educational and research purposes only**.
+The developers and contributors are **not responsible** for how this software is used.
+>
+> Use of this software is at your own risk.
+You are solely responsible for complying with local laws and regulations regarding privacy, encryption, and communication.
+>
+> We explicitly **do not condone illegal activity** and will not provide support for misuse of this project.
+>
+> ## Important Notes
+>
+> - We do not collect or store any data.
+> - We will not implement backdoors.
+> - This project is fully open-source under the AGPLv3 license.

 ## Your ideas

 If you have any suggestions on how to enhance its safety and anonymity,